sabifo4/mammals_dating/02_SeqBayes_S2/README.md

 	  ```

-	  The `alignment_4partitions.aln` file should have the alignments with the 4 partitions in the correct
+	  The `alignment_4partitions.aln` file should have the alignments for each of the 4 partitions (i.e., 4 blocks) in the correct
 	  order (`p01>p02>p03>p04`) and the header for each partition should be in phylip format.
 	  The `72sp_calibrated.tree` should contain the calibrated tree topology (Newick format) evaluated at the moment (which is fixed
 	  in `MCMCtree`).
 	  The `mcmctree.ctl` should look like the following:
 	  ```
 	         seed = -1
           seqfile = alignment_4partitions.aln
          treefile = 72sp_calibrated.tree
          mcmcfile = mcmc.txt